eltonleao/SoundWaves/README.md

 # SoundWaves
-Frontend exercise hosted on [this guthub pages link](https://eltonleao.github.io/SoundWaves/)
+Frontend exercise hosted on [this github-pages link](https://eltonleao.github.io/SoundWaves/)

 ## source
 This exercise was bring to us for free by this two amazing youtubers: